Philcon Panel Participant Biographies

-Miriam Seidel is a writer, librettist, and longtime sci-fi fan.
-Her novel, The Speed of Clouds (New Door Books, 2018), which takes place in the world of sci-fi fandom, has been called “a fantastic read, with characters who will make you cheer and hurt for them, a plot that delivers, and strong depth of feeling” (The Coil).
-Her dramatic work includes the libretto for Violet Fire, an opera about the visionary inventor Nikola Tesla, performed in Belgrade, New York, and Philadelphia, another opera based on a tale from Ovid, and a sci-fi radio play for New American Radio.
-She’s written for Art in America, the Philadelphia Inquirer and other publications, and her writing has won multiple fellowships from the Pennsylvania Council on the Arts.
-Miriam has recently been a guest speaker at PSFS and Galactic Philadelphia.
+Miriam Seidel is a writer and librettist.
+Her novel, The Speed of Clouds (New Door Books, 2018), takes place in the world of sci-fi fandom, and “creates a new and compelling science fictional universe” (Space Station Mir).
+She also wrote the libretto for Violet Fire, an opera about visionary inventor Nikola Tesla, performed in Belgrade, New York, and Philadelphia, and a sci-fi radio play for New American Radio.
+She’s written for the Philadelphia Inquirer and other publications, and her writing has won multiple fellowships from the PA Council on the Arts.
+Miriam has been a guest speaker at PSFS and Galactic Philadelphia.
 Fun fact: she plays the theremin.
 More at http://miriamseidel.com.

 Dr. H. Paul Shuch